sublimelsp/LSP/docs/src/features.md

 Code Actions are an umbrella term for "Quick Fixes" and "Refactorings".
 They are actions that change the file (or more than one file) to resolve a diagnostic or apply a standard refactor technique.
 For instance, extracting a block of code into a separate method is usually called "Extract Method" and is a "Refactoring".
 Whereas "add a missing semicolon" would resolve a diagnostic that warns about a missing semicolon.

-Formatting is different from Code Actions, because Formatting is supposed to _not_ mutate the abstract syntax tree of the file, only move around white space.
+Formatting is different from Code Actions because Formatting is supposed to _not_ mutate the abstract syntax tree of the file, only move around white space.
 Any Code Action will mutate the abstract syntax tree.

 This package presents "Quick Fix" Code Actions as a bluish clickable annotation positioned to the right of the viewport.
 Alternatively, they can be presented as a light bulb in the Gutter Area.